-Lovastatin (Mevacor) should be taken with dinner.
-The extended-release version of lovastatin (Altoprev) should be taken at bedtime.
+Lovastatin should be taken with dinner.
+However, the extended-release version of lovastatin, Altoprev, should be taken at bedtime.

-Fluvastatin (Lescol) has a half-life of about three hours, so it should also be taken at night.
+Fluvastatin has a half-life of about three hours, so it should also be taken at night.

-Extended-release fluvastatin (Lescol XL) can be taken at any time of day.
+Extended-release fluvastatin, or Lescol XL, can be taken at any time of day.

-If time of day is not an issue with your statin, choose the time you’re most likely to remember to take it.
+If time of day isn’t an issue with your statin, choose the time you’re most likely to remember to take it.
 Statins work best when taken at the same time each day.
 Once it becomes part of your routine, you’re less likely to forget.

-With some statins, drinking grapefruit juice is a bad idea.
-Grapefruit juice can cause that statin to stay in your body much longer and the drug can build up.
+With some statins, drinking grapefruit juice, or eating grapefruit, is a bad idea.
+Grapefruit juice can cause that statin to stay in your body much longer, and the drug can build up.
 This can increase the risk of muscle breakdown, liver damage, and even kidney failure.
 If your prescription label doesn’t mention grapefruit juice, be sure to ask your doctor about it.